-Leslie Reed Lacher is a senior associate in the San Diego area office, whose practice focuses on business and facilities, school construction/business litigation, and charter school matters.
+Leslie Reed Lacher is a partner in the San Diego area office, whose practice focuses on business and facilities, school construction/business litigation, and charter school matters.

 Ms. Lacher has significant experience in preparing requests for qualifications/requests for proposals, comprehensive bid packages, architectural services agreements, leases, and easement agreements for school district clients.
 She also advises district administrators on a variety of construction and procurement-related matters including stop payment notices and enforcement actions, bid protests, construction defect disputes, change orders, and bonding issues, among others.
 Recently, Ms. Lacher successfully defended a local school district in Superior Court on a petition for writ of mandate brought by a global telecommunications provider to invalidate the award of a contract.